maliksalman/spring-cloud-stream-sample/README.md

 There are two components in this system, the `initiator` and `responder`.
 Initiator listens on a port for *POST* calls and generates events.
 The `responder` only listens and generates events, it doesn't have an API.

+> You need *JDK 17* or later to run and build the applications

 ## 1. Building